 The clinical mental health counseling program prepares graduates for licensure in Ohio as professional counselors or professional clinical counselors and is approved by the Ohio Counselor, Social Worker, and Marriage & Family Therapist Board.
 Graduates work as counselors in community mental health agencies, hospitals, college counseling centers, or in private practice.
-School counselors work in K-12 schools.
+The school counseling specialization prepares graduates to work in K-12 schools.
+It is accredited by the Council for Accreditation of Counseling and Related Educational Programs and is approved by the Ohio Department of Education.
+The master's degree in school counseling meets the academic requirements for K-12 school counselor licensure in Ohio and other states.
+Neither Ohio nor Michigan requires applicants to have teacher certification to be licensed as a school counselor.
+Applicants expecting to practice outside of Ohio or Michigan should consult that state's department of education to determine current certification or licensure requirements.
 The doctor of philosophy in counselor education prepares graduates as counselor educators in colleges and universities, and as counselors, supervisors or directors in agencies, or as private practitioners.
-Counselor education programs meet educational requirements for licensure or certification in Ohio, Michigan and most other states.
+The counselor education programs meet educational requirements for licensure or certification in Ohio, Michigan and most other states.